wintercms/meta/release-notes/build-467.md

 - Fixed bug introduced in 466 where `:number` stopped working in transChoice translation strings.
 - Fixed bug introduced in 466 where it was impossible to upload images to the Media Library while on a page that included the AssetList widget.
 - Fixed bug introduced in 466 where plugin dependencies wouldn't be loaded all of the time.
+- Fixed bug where belongsToMany relationships with pivot data could not be added to through the RelationController if a custom `order` property was set on the relationship definition.

 ## Security Improvements
 -